taylorgibb/taylorgibb.github.io/_posts/2018-08-16-azure-functions-and-containers.md

                           --scope /subscriptions/$SUBSCRIPTION_ID/resourceGroups/simple-sync
 ```

 That was a lot of effort.
-Nevertheless, we now have a service principal that is constrained to the bounds of our resource group.
+Nevertheless, i now have a service principal that is constrained to the bounds of my resource group.
 In addition to better security, we also get better billing and peace of mind.

 ### The Functions

-Next we needed to write an Azure function that could spawn us one of these containers on request.
-We had never written an Azure function before, but a few searches later and we were installing the [Azure Function Core Tools](https://github.com/Azure/azure-functions-core-tools)
+Next we needed to write a couple of Azure functions that coud create and delete our containers on a schedule.
+I had never written an Azure function before, but a few searches later and i was installing the [Azure Function Core Tools](https://github.com/Azure/azure-functions-core-tools)

 ```bash
 npm install -g azure-function-core-tools
 ```

-Once we have the tools installed, we need to create a new Function App and then create the actual function withing the app.
-We are going to be creating a time based function using the JavaScript language option and will call my function `provision`
+Once i had the tools installed, i needed to create a new Function App and then create the actual functions within the app.
+I am going to be creating a time based function using the JavaScript language option and will call my function `provision`, this is the first of the two functions i will create.

 ```bash
 func init -n